daniyar-beishekeev/algorithm-sorting/README.md

 report10run.txt/csv does not contains Stack Memory metric, but have full stats without it report10run.txt/csv -> Is output from ./runTests.sh, but without Stack Memory metrics

 ## Example

+**Stack memory feature output is available in -> report.txt
 ```bash
 ./main test tests/level5_n1000000_genPermutationSorted_v1.in CustomComment
 ```